wengjingwei35/g16XO/model-330/README.md

-input files used for the optimization of Model-330 using g16XO
+files used for the geometry optimization of Model-330 using g16XO v0.5
 ---
 xof.gjf: HDAC-substrate complex information